12 Reasons Why Asparagus Fern Leaves are Yellowing and Dropping with Solutions

 2. Too Little Light

-• Move your Asparagus Fern to a brighter spot where it can receive medium to bright indirect light or instal a grow light if you do not have adequate lighting in your home.
+• Move your Asparagus Fern to a brighter spot where it will receive medium to bright indirect light or instal a grow light if you do not have adequate lighting in your home.

-• Regularly turn the pot to ensure that the fern absorbs enough light for photosynthesis on all sides for uniform growth to prevent unbalanced growth.
+• Once a month, give the pot a 900 turn, to ensure that the fern absorbs enough light for photosynthesis on all sides, for uniform growth and to prevent unbalanced growth.

 3. Pest Infestations